When plotting a garden of this coveted color, consider some of our favorite blue perennials and other blue flowers.

 Primula vulgaris Eugenie, like other double-flowered primroses, is a long bloomer.
 Primrose varieties like light shade, fertile soil, and moist conditions.
 Japanese primrose (Primula japonica) also is available with purple and magenta blossoms.

 Omphalodes cappadocica is a demure species that clumps rather than creeps.
-Its flowers range from soft mauve to deep blue.
+Its blue flowers range from soft mauve to deep blue.
 A relatively new perennial, it blooms in spring.
 Here, the tiny bicolored blooms teeter above Lamiastrum Galeobdolon 'Herman's Pride' and Tricyrtis hirta x formosana.

 This bulb plant grows in vaselike clusters of narrow, glossy leaves.
-The bell-shape flowers bloom in late spring on sturdy spikes.
+The bell-shape blue flowers bloom in late spring on sturdy spikes.
 Wood hyacinths can be planted in half sun or full shade.

 A low-growing herbaceous species, Soldanella montana is quite at home in the woodland garden.
 Its nodding indigo-blue cups, their petals frilled, rise above glossy mats of foliage.